Above: Kaden Thornburg (Photo Courtesy of Moore County Sheriff’s Department)

 A man convicted for his role in a Dumas teacher’s death was denied parole and won’t be eligible for reconsideration until later this year.

 Texas Board of Pardons and Parole officials decided Kaden Thornburg wasn’t eligible for parole on Nov.
 22, 2017, according to Texas Department of Criminal Justice records.
-Thornburg was sentenced to 10 years in prison in August 2017 after he pleaded guilty to leaving an accident that caused seriously bodily injury or death and failing to give information or render aid.
+Thornburg was sentenced to 10 years in prison in August 2017 after he pleaded guilty to leaving an accident that caused serious bodily injury or death and failing to give information or render aid.

 The circumstances that lead to Thornburg’s conviction began when Thornburg, then 19 years old and a DHS graduate, was arrested Aug.
 11, 2016, for hitting Coach Ryne Erickson with his car earlier that morning at the intersection of 7th Street and Melinda Lane in Dumas.
 Thornburg drove away from the scene and abandoned his car in a nearby field, and Dumas police officers arrested him at an apartment located about a block from where the hit-and-run occurred.